pjgoncalvez/pjgoncalvez/README.md

 **React**, **TypeScript**, and **Next.js**, with a focus on component architecture, design systems, and frontend quality at scale.

-Worked at Mercedes-Benz.io, Mindera, Hitachi, worked on projects for HSBC, Vodafone, Caterpillar, 2K Games, Burger King, Net-a-Porter a few others.
+Worked at Mercedes-Benz.io, Mindera, Hitachi, worked on projects for HSBC, Vodafone, Caterpillar, 2K Games, Burger King, Net-a-Porter and few others.

 ---